 Janie Riley is an avid genealogist with a habit of stumbling on to dead bodies.
 She and her husband head to Salt Lake City Utah to research Janie's elusive 4th great-grandmother.
 But her search into the past leads her to a dark secret.
 Can she solve the mysteries of the past and the present before disaster strikes?
 Available now on Amazon.com and Amazon.ca

-JOIN Free Olive Tree Genealogy Newsletter.
-Be the first to know of genealogy events.
+JOIN the FREE Olive Tree Genealogy Newsletter.
+Be the first to know of genealogy events and freebies.
 Find out when new genealogy databases are put online.
-Get tips for finding your elusive brick-wall ancestor
+Get tips for finding your elusive brick-wall ancestor.

 Share With Others

 Share with other genealogists!
 Tweet this page!
 Tweet

 In 1996 I researched an elusive Loyalist named Elisha (Elijah) Wilcox Sr. Please note that they are not my ancestors!
 Cleaning out my genealogy files recently I stumbled on my Willcox genealogy notes and research.
 In hopes that a descendant might find this helpful, here are point form notes on the genealogical information I found on Elisha (Elijah) Wilcox and his family.
 I used to have photocopies of the original documents but they are long gone.
 All land petitions and other documents were found by me in the Ontario Archives so they are readily available to descendants